dinodinz/frontend-nc-news/README.md

 ## NC News WebApp

-A webapp similar to reddit where you can post, create and upvote articles.
+A frontend webapp similar to reddit where you can post, create and upvote articles.
 This is using the NC news Backend server as well.

 ## Minimum required versions: